ligeralde/sqf/README.md

 # sqf
 Notebooks for analyzing NYPD SQF data.
+See the pdf for the full report.